-Canal Street Cruise-In will be July 23, 2022 in downtown, featuring antique and unique automobiles and motorcycles.
+Canal Street Cruise-In 2023 date was July 22, 2023.
+Held downtown, this event features antique and unique automobiles and motorcycles.

-Christmas on the Canal was held Nov., 12, 2022, at the Christmas House.
+Christmas on the Canal will be held November 11, 2023, at the Christmas House.
 The event is filled with kid-friendly crafts, music, and the arrival of SANTA!
 This annual event kicks off the holidays in festive style!

 You may now pay your Water/Trash Utility Online